The Prime Geodesic Theorem for $\mathrm{PSL}_{2}(\mathbb{Z}[i])$ and Spectral Exponential Sums: Proof of Theorem

-In what follows, we suppose that $N$ has polynomial growth with respect to $X$ and $T$, i.e. $N \ll (TX)^{A}$ for some fixed $A > 0$.
-For $N$ and $V$ satisfying the hypothesis~\eqref{assumption} we often use the abbreviation
+In what follows, we assume that $N \ll (TX)^{A}$ for some fixed $A > 0$.
+For $N$ and $V$ satisfying the hypothesis~\eqref{assumption}, we often use the abbreviation

-for free two quantities $X$ and $Y$.
-This notation will be in force in various situations. \begin{remark} I have worked on the subject extending the result of Balog et al.~\cite{BalogBiroHarcosMaga2019} to the three dimensional setting, and reached Theorem~\ref{second-moment-of-sums-of-Kloosterman-sums} and Lemmata~\ref{truncated}--\ref{Cherubini-Guerreiro-analogue}.
-Right after I finished writing up the first draft of this paper, I noticed the recent preprint~\cite{ChatzakosCherubiniLaaksonen2018}, wherein their results end up overlapping with ours.
-I express my respect for their work, however I record my calculations pursued independently for the sake of completeness.
-As to Lemmata~\ref{truncated-2} and~\ref{Cherubini-Guerreiro-analogue} we quickly give only the procedure of each proof (we adjusted our notation the same as theirs wherever possible in those lemmata for readability).
-Nonetheless, we stress that our resulting estimation for the second moment of $S(T, X)$ are much stronger than in~\cite{ChatzakosCherubiniLaaksonen2018}. \end{remark}
+for two free parameters $X$ and $Y$.
+This notation is in force in various situations. \begin{remark} The author had been addressing the problem of generalising the work of Balog et al.~\cite{BalogBiroHarcosMaga2019} to the three-dimensional setting, obtaining Theorem~\ref{second-moment-of-sums-of-Kloosterman-sums} and Lemmata~\ref{truncated}--\ref{Cherubini-Guerreiro-analogue}.
+Soon after I finished writing up the first draft, I noticed the article~\cite{ChatzakosCherubiniLaaksonen2022}, wherein their results end up overlapping with ours.
+For completeness, we record our calculations pursued independently.
+For Lemmata~\ref{truncated-2} and~\ref{Cherubini-Guerreiro-analogue}, we offer rough proofs with an adjustment of our notation to theirs wherever possible.
+Nevertheless, we stress that our resulting bounds for the second moment of the spectral exponential sum are stronger than those in~\cite{ChatzakosCherubiniLaaksonen2022}. \end{remark}